oo-cli

 Skillsoo skills ...List, search, install, update, and remove oo-managed skills

-Logsoo log ..., --debugInspect persisted debug logs
+Logsoo log ..., --debugInspect persisted debug logs and the current log directory

 Shelloo completion <shell>Generate shell completion scripts